connorfjennings/alfpy/README.md

 # alfpy
 * under test
-* fitting with emcee works, but slow
+* fitting with emcee and dynesty works, but still slow
 * scripts in `https://github.com/cconroy20/alf/tree/master/src'
   are (almost) directly translated into python
 * requires ALF_HOME and as alf, all models in alf/infiles/ are required